 For more in-depth information on specific aspects of constitutional law, use journal articles.

-For more help on using secondary literature in your research, refer to the Legal Research: Secondary Sources guide.
+For more help on using secondary literature in your research, refer to the Secondary Sources for Legal Research guide.